thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 For a better, more in-depth view, try this paper and blog post by Wallis[^wallis2013].

+{% details Click the arrow to expand normal approximation and Wald CI code ... %}

 ```python
 def make_norm_appox(n: int, p: float) -> st.rv_continuous:
     """Get normal approximation to binomial distribution